LowerDeckBoy/Luden-Engine/README.md

 Very much work in progress.

-Mostly made for testing and learning purposes for building graphics and generally 3D engines and their architecture.
+Project is made for mainly for learning about 3D engines design and architecture.

 Note:
 Repo does not provide model assets.

+## Features:

+- Renderer
+    - Basic meshletizing
+- Scene
+    - loading and unloading JSON scenes at runtime,
+    - adding models to scene at runtime,

+## Requirements

+- C++23
+- Visual Studio 2022
+- vcpkg
+- DirectX Ultimate capable GPU

 ## Showcase